-Hoofprints of Love BEGIN AGAIN FARMS, INC. EQUINE SHELTER MARCH 2025
+Hoofprints of Love

+BEGIN AGAIN FARMS, INC. EQUINE SHELTER MARCH 2025

-SPRING MEMORIAL RIDE-Saturday, May 17, 2025 FALL RESCUE RIDE-Sunday, October 25, 2025
+SPRING MEMORIAL RIDE-Saturday, May 17, 2025 FALL RESCUE RIDE-Sunday, October 26, 2025

--2-

 HORSES ADOPTED

+CHANTILLY (bottom)

-CHANTILLY (bottom) GIA (top) BISCUIT BUDDY ROCKY ANNABELLE HENRY
+GIA (top)

+BISCUIT

+BUDDY

+ROCKY

+ANNABELLE

+HENRY

 Hoofprints of Love is the newsletter of Begin Again Farms, Inc., a 501c-3 equine rescue in Ellerslie, GA.

-If you are not on our e-mail list for the newsletter and upcoming events, please contact: josiereus@bellsouth.net (same editor, different email) MEMORIAL RIDE MAY 17, 2025 We are in process of planning the next upcoming ride-trails, obstacle courses, swag, etc. If you have suggestions, please call Rhonda at 706-315-6945.
+If you are not on our e-mail list for the newsletter and upcoming events, please contact:

+josiereus@bellsouth.net (same editor, different email)

+MEMORIAL RIDE MAY 17, 2025

+We are in process of planning the next upcoming ride-trails, obstacle courses, swag, etc. If you have suggestions, please call Rhonda at 706-315-6945.

 We have a new lunch caterer-Sloppy Pig Catering.
 Our lunch for the ride will be grilled chicken leg quarters, green beans, cheesy potatoes and brownies.
 It will be delicious!

 ART FOR THE T-SHIRT CONTEST-Want your artwork on the front of our T-shirt?
-Submit your design to Shelly Till-Katyandchispa@aol.com RESCUE RIDE OCTOBER 25, 2025 Start Thinking About Costumes For You And Your Horse!
+Submit your design to Shelly Till-Katyandchispa@aol.com

+RESCUE RIDE OCTOBER 26, 2025

+Start Thinking About Costumes For You And Your Horse!
--3-

 FOCUS ON THE FARM

--4-

 By Lisa Palmer

 BAFI survived the great snowfall and cold weather in January.
 We had already blanketed the older horses and put out lots of round bales ahead of the storm and luckily had no frozen pipes.
 Rhonda and another volunteer with 4WD trucks made it out safely midday to feed and all was well.

-Horses have been enjoying the mild weather in February, nibbling on the grass that greened up after the snow and
+Horses have been enjoying the mild weather in February, nibbling on the grass that greened up after the snow and is a maltad.
+But here agrees another gold blast (we know wint

-ice melted.
-But here comes another cold blast (we knew winter wasn't really over yet) and so we spent another morning blanketing again before the rain and cold temps arrived.
 We have had more young volunteers lately, so we have had lots of help with feeding and cleaning stalls.
 The girls were taught how to put on a rope halter, how to lead a horse safely, how to pick up a hoof and use a hoof pick, how to groom and on one Saturday, got lessons in ground schooling to "send" a horse first in one direction then the other.
 This is always much harder than it looks, but practice pays off.
 We love having young people come out and learn how to care for horses.
 It builds their confidence and leadership skills which always pays off in the future, whether they stick with horses or not.
-We have dismantled a shelter that was coming apart which was dangerous and are in the process of rebuilding it.
-Due to weather events and other hold-ups, the